amirmasoud/WPmovies/README.md

 ### Overview of task
-Create a plugin that displays a list of movies, with the following taks:
+Create a plugin that displays a list of movies, with the following tasks:

 - Create a JSON API from  a custom post type.
 - Displays the movies as a frontpage (home page of the site) using the JSON API created in the previous task.